MatthewTe/Financial_Workbook_Applications/README.md

-# Finance Data Analysis Python to Workbook Application
+# Finance Data Analysis Workbook Application
 ## Summary
 The purpose of this application is to serve as a bundle of python scripts that- when executed perform ETL functions on the specified financial data.
 Special focus is placed on the “Loading” aspect of financial data pipelines, where, in addition to loading data to a database, the application uses transformed data to compile excel workbooks that summarize and present said financial data in a manner that is compliant with most standards for financial report formatting.
 #### In summary, this application is intended to serve as a bridge between the flexible data transformation python scripts/packages and the accessibility, simplicity and industry popularity of excel.